BrilliantGrant/cruzlof.github.io/README.md

 ## Description

-   This is an independent project of designing my own portfolio.
+   This Pproject is based on my thesis.s an independent project of designing my own portfolio.

 ## Installation Requirements
 	open index.html file with browser